Stained glass wall art can make a stunning addition to any bedroom decor!

 When I found some incredible glass that looked like chrome, I knew I had to use it for the bumpers on the VW bug.
 That piece was cut, stacked and fused together in one piece, then glued in place.

-A VW art piece wouldn’t be complete without the VW logo so I sandblasted that onto a round piece of bevelled glass.
+A VW art piece wouldn’t be complete without the VW logo.
+Sandblasing the logo onto a round piece of bevelled glass did the trick:

 Just off-centre, I used a piece of grey mirror backed glass (similar to the one I used on our powder room cabinet doors) that I sandblasted VW ’66 into, the year of hubs’ car.
 I then drilled a hole through the glass with a special water-cooled glass grinder and inserted a clock mechanism (might as well have form and function!).